This programme is now full

 Note this programme is aimed at teenagers (13+ yrs) however younger partcipants may be considered in exceptional circumstances.
 Please contact us to enquire.

 Wild time is an adventurous program that requires a basic level of fitness.
 The venue is a wild location near the Dart Valley with no permanent infrastructure.
 The program is based outdoors and includes some walking from a wonderfully minimal base camp.
-As well as daily activities that do include lifting, carrying and fun outdoor games it also includes walking and carrying kit on one of the weekends.
+As well as daily activities that do include lifting, carrying and fun outdoor games it also includes walking and carrying kit.
 We are very keen to hear from any participant who may be concerned about this level of fitness and would be happy to talk to them and/or parent to assess suitability.

 “Wild Time helped me figure out who I was.
 I am much more aware of who I am.
 I am more